TimLucaTuran/sasa_stacker/README.md

 Documentation: https://timlucaturan.github.io/sasa_stacker/

 ## Installation
-This package depends on  googles `tensorflow` which at the time of writing only supports python 3.5 - 3.7 so I recommend creating a virtual environment:
+This package depends on  googles `tensorflow`, which at the time of writing only supports python 3.5 - 3.7, so I recommend creating a virtual environment:

 `$ python3.7 -m venv sasa-venv`